In 2016, I was surprised and delighted to have Mark Anthony Dyson call me, asking if I’d like to be a guest on his podcast.

 Then, I was really stunned when he called in September of this year to ask if I would like to be on another podcast!
 Apparently my first one placed very high in the rankings of all of his interviews, so he thought it would be a good idea to do a second one.

-Of course, wouldn’t you know that he had some technical difficulties — enough so we started the interview four or five times?
+Of course, wouldn’t you know that he had some technical difficulties — enough so we started the interview half a dozen times?
 Mark’s a professional, and his podcasts show that.
 But because it took so long, I know that I, at least, was laughing as we started the one you’ll hear below — my voice is a little loud at the beginning because all the laughing energized me and I wasn’t calm or composed.

 Heck, we weren’t even sure if that one would “make the cut,” but it went off without a hitch.